msoroush/FreeEnergy/README.md

 # FreeEnergy
-This repository is a bash script to prepare the simulation files for FreeEnergy calculation in GOMC.
+This repository is a bash script to prepare the simulation files for absolute FreeEnergy calculation using TI and FEP methods in GOMC.
+GOMC currently bias LJ and Coulombic interaction with lambda, using soft-core or hard-core scheme, as implemented in GROMACS.
+For more details regarding the biasing scheme, please refer to [GROMACS Documentation](http://manual.gromacs.org/documentation/2019/reference-manual/functions/free-energy-interactions.html).

-## Softwar dependency:
+## Software dependency:
 1. [packmol](http://leandro.iqm.unicamp.br/packmol/versionhistory/) for packing molecule in box.
-    - Update the packmol executable file in `buld/pack/.` directory.
+    - Update the packmol executable file in `build/pack/.` directory.
 2. [vmd](https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD) for generating PSF file.
     - vmd executable must be added to the path.
 3. [GOMC](https://github.com/GOMC-WSU/GOMC/tree/FreeEnergy) Monte Carlo code to run simulation in NVT and NPT ensemble.
-    - Update the GOMC executable files (GOMC_CPU_NVT, and GOMC_CPU_NPT) in `buld/input/.` directory.
+    - Update the GOMC executable files (GOMC_CPU_NVT, and GOMC_CPU_NPT) in `build/input/.` directory.
-4. [alchemlyb](https://github.com/msoroush/alchemlyb) for analysis the results.
+4. [alchemlyb](https://github.com/alchemistry/alchemlyb) for analysis the results using TI and FEP methods.

 ## What does it do?
-The `build.sh` will pack the box with defined solvent, generate PDB and PSF file for solvent and solute.
+The `build.sh` will pack the box with defined number of solvent and a solute, generate PDB and PSF file for solvent and solute.
 It creates directory for each solvent.
 Inside each solvent directory, it creates `EQ` direcotry for NVT and NPT equilibration simulation.
 Then it creates `TI_` direcotry for each replica and inside that create separate `state_0, state_1, ...` directory.

+There are two python scripts available to calculate the free energy using BAR, MBAR, and TI estimators in alchemlyb python library.
+1. `freeEn_correlated_data.py`: Calculate the free energy difference using correlated samples.
+2. `freeEn_uncorrelated_data.py`: Calculate the free energy difference using uncorrelated samples.

 ```
 Solvent
 |___________ build